3 Doors Down: Us and the Night and death of Matt Roberts: 2014–2024

-New music and Arnold's cancer diagnosis: 2018–present

 In July 2018, Arnold stated that 3 Doors Down had been writing new material; "Who knows when we'll follow that one up.
 But we have been writing new songs.
 Maybe we'll release a single or a couple of new songs.
 We just might not release an album for a while.
 We still love creating new material — there's just not a market for it.
 But fans still like going out and seeing us."
 In August 2019, Arnold stated that the band would soon begin working on a follow-up to Us and the Night.

-Despite statements in 2018 and 2019 about working on new material and plans to record a follow-up, 3 Doors Down has not released a new studio album since Us and the Night (2016).

 In 2023, the band embarked on The Better Life 20th Anniversary Tour, commemorating the 2000 release of their debut album.
 The tour featured a full live performance of the album and included Candlebox as the supporting act.

 On August 11, 2023, 3 Doors Down released a 20th-anniversary deluxe edition of their 2002 album Away from the Sun.
 The expanded release features remastered audio from the original 24-bit source tapes together with ten bonus tracks, including previously unreleased songs, demos and rare B-sides.
-A new music video for the track “Pop Song” accompanied the release, and the band performed the entire album on an accompanying anniversary tour.
+A new music video for the track "Pop Song" accompanied the release, and the band performed the entire album on an accompanying anniversary tour.

+On October 30, 2023, 3 Doors Down was announced by the band Creed as a supporting band for their then-upcoming Summer of 99 tour along with Daughtry, Switchfoot, Tonic, Big Wreck, and Finger Eleven for select dates.
+The Summer of 99 tour began in Green Bay, Wisconsin, on July 17, 2024, and continued through December 5, 2024.

+Arnold's cancer diagnosis and death: 2025–2026

-On May 7, 2025, Arnold announced that he had been diagnosed with stage 4 clear cell renal cell carcinoma, a form of kidney cancer that had metastasized to his lungs.
+On May 7, 2025, Brad Arnold announced that he had been diagnosed with Stage IV clear-cell renal-cell carcinoma, a form of kidney cancer that had metastasized to his lungs.
 The announcement was made via a video message on the band's official social media platforms.
 As a result, all scheduled performances were cancelled.
-Arnold stated, "It's not my time", referencing the title of the band’s 2008 single, and asked fans for prayers and support.
+Arnold stated, "It's not my time", referencing the title of the band's 2008 single, and asked fans for prayers and support.

+On February 7, 2026, Arnold died from the cancer in his sleep; his death was announced by the band later in the afternoon through a statement on their social media accounts.
+Arnold was paid tribute from the rock music community in his honor.